krishisrani61/bingbegone/docs/FAQ.md

 Yes.

-You are encouraged to inspect the code.

-You are also encouraged to laugh at the comments.
+You may inspect every terrible decision yourself.